Story: Last week my parents and I went to visit my aunt in the hospital after she had a stroke.

-This weekly podcast is for intermediate to advanced English learners.
+This podcast is for intermediate to advanced English learners.
 I use core vocabulary to tell you a story about something that happened in my daily life in Canada.
 Each podcast also includes a pronunciation lesson that explains something I said in the story.
 You’ll hear the story twice.
-The first time, I speak a little slower than normal.
-After the pronunciation lesson, you’ll hear the story again, but at a normal speed.
+The first time, the story is a little slower than normal.
+After the pronunciation lesson, you’ll hear the story again, but at a regular speed.
 I speak naturally and with a standard American accent.

 Last week my parents and I went to visit my aunt in the hospital.
 About 2 ½ weeks ago she had a hemorrhagic stroke.
 It’s a stroke that occurs when one of the arteries leading to the brain suddenly tears or bursts.
 She lives by herself, so it was pretty frightening for her.
 The entire left side of her body was suddenly paralyzed.
 She immediately called 911 & the ambulance came to her house & took her to the hospital.
 Her local hospital didn’t have all the necessary equipment to diagnose a stroke, so a couple days later she was transferred to a hospital in a larger city.